-Supporting Agencies: CAL FIRE
+Primary Agency: CAL FIRE

 1.1.2.
-Adopt climate policy protocols to help increase climate finance for forest restoration activities.
+Adopt climate policy tools to help increase climate finance for forest restoration activities.

-Problem Statement: There has been considerable effort given to developing carbon offset protocols that can quantify the emissions benefits of wood products, including reducing wildfire intensity, removing and utilizing excess biomass instead of open burning, and biochar production.
-For instance, CAL FIRE recently funded the Climate Action Reserve to develop a Biochar Protocol.
-Integration into California's compliance carbon market, via offset protocols or California's low-carbon fuels standard, can help drive climate finance to forest restoration.
-Voluntary markets and/or emerging federal climate policies are additional sources of demand for offsets.
+Problem Statement: There has been considerable effort given to developing carbon offset protocols that can quantify the emissions benefits of wood products and forest health and fuel reduction projects, including reducing wildfire intensity, removing and utilizing excess biomass instead of open burning, and biochar production.
+For instance, CAL FIRE is exploring funding the Climate Action Reserve to develop a Biochar Protocol.
+Integration into California's compliance carbon market (via offset protocols or California's low-carbon fuels standard) or guidance on GHG compliance for land development projects and other voluntary carbon market mechanics, can help drive climate finance to forest restoration.

-Action: The Air Resources Board (ARB) to work with CAL FIRE and relevant Air Districts to identify, develop, and integrate protocols for California's compliance markets.
+Action: The California Air Resources Board (CARB) should work with CAL FIRE and relevant Air Districts to identify, develop, and integrate protocols and procedures for California's compliance markets that account for long-term climate benefits and drive forest restoration and fire prevention.